Southland College Preparatory Charter High School: Student Programs

 Southland College Prep competes in Illinois High School Association (IHSA) competitions.
 The school has a Speech team, which has placed at state finals, and a Dramatic Duet Acting championship in 2013.
 The speech team also went on to place first at the IHSA state tournament in 2017 and 2018.
 The Southland band program has amassed four IHSA Division I Superior Performance titles.
 In 2014, Southland was in the IHSA Individual Boys Bowling Final competition.
 In 2017, the Speech team won state in Group Interpretation for their performance of the movie Hidden Figures.

+Alumni

-Tim the Hooper (2016 Graduate) was the Rookie of the Year in the ABA Semi Professional Basketball League for the Windy City Groove.
+Tim Barnes (2016 Graduate), was the Rookie of the Year in the ABA Semi Professional Basketball League for the Windy City Groove.